LGBTQ culture in Liverpool

 Trueman Street today showing Georgian era buildings from the 1790s.
 This was the street where Thomas Rix met an acquaintance called John Barron in a tavern for gay sex.

-The LGBT community in Liverpool, England is one of the largest in the United Kingdom and has a recorded history since the 18th century.
+LGBT culture in Liverpool, England has a recorded history since the 18th century.
 Many historic LGBT firsts and pioneering moments in the LGBT rights movement either took place in Liverpool or were achieved by citizens of the city.

-In the 2021 UK Census, 123,367 people in the Liverpool City Region as a whole described their sexual orientation as gay or lesbian, bisexual, pansexual, asexual, queer, other or did not specify an answer.
-The figure was around 94,000 by mid-2009. - equivalent to the GLB population of San Francisco, making it the single largest minority group on Merseyside.

 Prominence in the UK and Northern England

 As part of one of the largest cities in the United Kingdom, Liverpool's LGBT community is widely acknowledged as one of the most active and prominent in the country.
 In 2017, Liverpool was voted number 51 most LGBT friendly city in the world.
 The poll was taken by the gay community in major hubs around the world.

 The city is the location of Britain's first and only official gay quarter, the only LGBT combined arts organisation in Northern England, the UK's most gay friendly university and one of Europe's largest free LGBT Pride festivals.

 In recent years, Liverpool's LGBT community has been at the focus of global attention.
 Liverpool hosted the Eurovision Song Contest 2023 which led to a significant number of international LGBT tourists visiting the city.

 In July 2023, Pride in Liverpool officially hosted the Pride parade on behalf of Kyiv, the capital city of Ukraine.
 Kyiv was unable to host the event due to sustained military invasion and occupation through the escalation of the Russo-Ukrainian War.